-Employing a standardized filter thread size is smart since you are only required to get hold of and carry one set of filters.
+Employing a standardized filter thread size is good since you are only required to obtain and bring a single set of filters.

-A few zoom and telephoto lenses have bigger filter ring thread diameters because they have substantial front lens elements.
+A handful of telephoto and zoom lenses have bigger filter ring thread diameters because they have enormous front lens elements.

 FD vs FL Lens Mount

-The Canon FL lens mount was made prior to the FD lens mount.
-You can use FL lenses on the FD lens mount, and FD mount lenses can be used on the FL mount.
+The Canon FL lens mount preceded the FD mount.
+You are able to use FL lenses on the FD mount, and FD lenses can be used on the FL mount.

-What Canon FL mount lenses do not have the feature to do auto stop-down metering.
-As a result, FL mount lenses will need to be stopped down by using the depth-of-preview switch to enable the New F-1's light meter to show the proper reading.
+What Canon FL lenses are unable to automatically do stop-down metering.
+What this means is the lens need to be stopped down by using the depth-of-preview switch to enable the New F1’s light meter to display the proper reading.

 FD vs new FD Lenses

-The whole new FD lens rotates to lock onto the New F-1.
-Compared to original FD lenses which have a breech-lock ring at the rear of the lens that must be rotated to be able to mount a lens.
+The whole new FD lens rotates to lock onto the New F1.
+Compared to original FD lenses which have a breech-lock ring at the rear of the lens that needs to be tightened to be able to mount a lens to the camera.

 New FD and FD lenses are interchangeable with each other.
-There are no compatibility issues.
+There will be no compatibility issues.

-Sometimes you will find new FD lenses referred to as FDn lenses.
+In some cases you will spot new FD lenses referred to as FDn lenses.

-The modification in the design of the breech-lock ring was owing to complaints.
-A small group of customers had lenses getting stuck on an FD camera mount.
+The update in the design of the breech-lock ring was mainly because of complaints.
+A small number of users had lenses getting stuck on a FD camera mount.

-If you have not mounted an FD lens to a camera body, don't fret.
-Just simply take it slow and do not force anything.
+If you are not familiar with attaching an FD lens to a camera, don’t be anxious.
+Simply just take the process slow and don’t force anything.

 Telling FD and FDn Lenses Apart

-You can quickly tell FD and new FD lenses from one another.
-New FD lenses have a silver button on the outside of the lens, near the mount.
+It is easy to tell FD and new FD lenses from one another.
+New FD lenses have a silver button located on the outside of the lens, near the mount.

-The original version of FD lenses have a metal ring that needs to be rotated after the lens is attached to lock it into place.
+The older FD lenses have a metal ring that needs to be rotated in order to lock the lens to the camera mount.